angular/angular/adev/src/content/tutorials/learn-angular/steps/4-control-flow-if/README.md

 To express conditional displays in templates, Angular uses the `@if` template syntax.

-In this activity you'll learn how to use conditionals in templates.
+In this activity, you'll learn how to use conditionals in templates.

 <hr/>